EXPRESSIVE ARTS FOCUSING

 A Gendlin lecture at Humboldt House Achberg GER, venue of Gendlin's European teachings 1992-97.
 Video presentation of the German-Swiss Focusing Network (2023) at the hall where Gendlin gave this lecture

-ExAF: A Multiplicity of Therapeutic Understandings for Best Practice
+EXAF: A Multiplicity of Therapeutic Understandings for Best Practice

 Read More